-At Lawrence Berkeley National Lab, we are currently studying permeation through polymers, how rare events influence durability in solar fuels systems, ultrafast dye photosensitizer dynamics and charge injection, and coupled reaction-transport in photoelectrochemical energy conversion systems.
-Past work has included work on water evaporation, chemical transformations in aerosol, and simulations of interfacial and thin film processes such as temperature programmed desorption, chemical vapor deposition of metals and semiconductors and photoresist polymer imaging and dissolution.
+At Lawrence Berkeley National Lab, we are currently studying the stochastics of infrequent events in solution, thin films and catalytic interfaces, and how they influence durability in solar fuels systems, solar-driven charge injection and photocatalysis, catalytic cascades, and imaging precision in photoresists.
+We are also working on experimental designs for studies of ultrafast protein reactions.
+Past work has included work on water evaporation, chemical transformations in aerosol, and simulations of interfacial and thin film processes such as temperature programmed desorption, and chemical vapor deposition of metals and semiconductors.
 Although these are very diverse types of systems, they share important mechanistic elements, allowing us to see patterns across nature and understand fundamentals of reactivity in liquids and solids, and at their interfaces.

 In all cases, the modeling work is closely integrated with experimental studies, which provide information on elementary reaction and transport processes and composition and structure as a function of time.
 The data are essential for both construction of the models, and validation of their simulation results.
 Models constructed this way are physically realistic and predictive, and provide a lot of information on the evolution of the reacting system that is often not experimentally accessible.

 We use stochastic simulation methods, which are a type of kinetic Monte Carlo calculation and are well-suited to simulations of systems spanning wide length and time scales.
 The simulations perform a random walk through a set of probability-weighted events, and predict spatially resolved composition vs time maps that can be analyzed to predict experimental observations.
 When elementary rate constants are used, the simulations generate an absolute time base that allows direct comparison between simulated and measured data.
 Our code, Kinetiscope, is freely available in open access along with tutorials and sample simulations.